 |Allies||Rukemia, Falkir Clans, Vorrik|

 |Technology Level||Dark Ages|

 |Terrain||Lightly forested, rolling hills|

-Arcanum is an absolute magocracy, that is, a nation governed by the wizards.
-The wizards form an elite ruling class who work together to provide for and rule over an idyllic city.
+Arcanum is the capital city of Carrikos and one of the wealthiest cities in all of Ithria.
+Carrikos is a magocracy... a nation governed by the wizards.
+The ruling wizards are based here in Arcanum.
+They form an elite ruling class who work together to provide for and rule over an idyllic city and nation.
 Wizards in Arcanum tend to be the wealthiest level of the social tapestry and have as much respect here as knights or priests or kings.
 As one might expect, Arcanum has a great deal of magic here and such magic can be found almost everywhere... from the mundane city lights to the wondrous pinnacled towers of the Syndicate.
 Arcanum is a wealthy, prosperous, safe and peaceful city.
 Although the laws are strict and the taxes are high, most citizens are relatively well off compared to other cities.
 Many citizens are actually quite proud of their ruling wizard class and boast about the exploits and achievements of the Syndicate.
 In many ways, it is a city culturally and politically focused on magic and mages.

 Most wizards here worship Vorkayne and Vorkayne is the unofficial religion of Arcanum and Carrikos.
 Even the common citizens tend to pray to Vorkayne as much as any other Elder God here.